Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The oriental poppy (Papaver orientale) is a perennial most often seen in old-fashioned gardens.
 The plants are large with hairy leaves.
 They appear in the spring, growing until mid-summer when they burst into bloom.
 When they have finished blooming, the foliage dies leaving an empty space in your garden until the following spring.
 It’s best to plant perennials around your oriental poppies to mask that empty space.
 Most older gardens sport oriental poppies with orange blossoms but newer cultivars have white, salmon, red or purple flowers.

-The field or corn poppy (Papaver rhoeas) is an annual and is the symbol of Veteran’s Day (US) or Remembrance Day (Europe).
+The field or corn poppy (Papaver rhoeas) is an annual and is the symbol of Veteran’s Day here in the US and known as Remembrance Day in Europe.
 Before the advent of modern herbicides, field poppies were a common weed.
 It was said that when the shelling stopped at the end of WWI, the fields were covered with red poppies because the soil had been churned up and long buried seeds germinated.
 Their red flowers appear in late spring.